DETACH: Cross-domain Learning for Long-Horizon Tasks via Mixture of Disentangled Experts: Methods

 \textit{Self-encoder $\Phi_{self}$.} The self-encoder processes self-state information $obs^t_{self} \in \mathbb{R}^{T \times d_{self}}$ including joint angles and velocities.
-Since self-state information requires bidirectional temporal context for accurate motion understanding, the self-encoder adopts bidirectional LSTM \cite{beck2024xlstm}.
+Since accurate self-state understanding requires bidirectional temporal context for accurate motion understanding, the self-encoder employs a recurrent neural architecture with bidirectional processing capabilities.
 The model is defined as: